qasimali000/Building-a-Speech-Recognition-System-using-KALDI-and-NLP-for-Urdu-Language/README.md

+#Project Overview
-# Building a Speech Recognition system using KALDI & NLP to detect certain words in telephonic calls data
+This project focuses on building a speech recognition system using KALDI and NLP to detect specific words in telephonic call data.

-This repository contains all the data along with code used in this project.
-You'll need KALDI properly configured as well as Python 3 or above to execute scripts.
+It includes all the necessary data and code used in the project.

+#Requirements:
+A properly configured KALDI setup and Python 3 or above.

-# Structure
+#Repository Structure

-The folder structure in this repository follows a Flask Application structure.
+The repository follows a Flask Application structure.

-The files folder contains all the data and files used for KALDI.
-There are some scripts among the main files which can be used for data preparation.
+The files folder contains all the data and files used for KALDI, along with scripts for data preparation.

+#Requirements
-Use the **requirement.txt** file to install all the required packages in Python
+Use the **requirement.txt** file to install all necessary Python packages.